 Heckert said he also doesn’t know if his old boss, former Eagles President Joe Banner, is part of the [new ownership group led by Jimmy Haslam], as has been reported by The Plain Dealer and other outlets.
 He declined further comment on the sale and its ramifications until it’s finalized.

 Why didn’t Heckert just answer this question that everyone’s asking with something like, “Joe and I had a fine working relationship.
 I left Philadelphia to advance my career by taking on more responsibility over the final roster, and to take the unique opportunity to work with Mike Holmgren in reversing the fortunes of a once-great franchise by building something special here in Cleveland.”
-We came up with that answer in about seven seconds on three hours of sleep.
+I came up with that answer in about seven seconds on three hours of sleep.
 How could it have been hard for Heckert to say as much himself unless it wasn’t true?

 In other news, $78 million MLB ballclub fails to gain a significant boost through a trade deadline move in a league with $120, $150, and $197 million ballclubs.
 Stop the press and get real mad on Twitter.